t0mg/wordclock/software/README.md

 3. Verify that the target board in `platformio.ini` matches your ESP32 hardware
 4. Build and upload

 **Important**: Platform IO builds and flashes multiple bin files (bootloader, partition, firmware).
-To merge those into a single binary for flashing separately from e.g. esptool or the OTA updater, run `pio run -t mergebin` from a PlatformIO console and look the file ending with "merged.bin" in the `.pio/build` folder.
+To merge those into a single binary for flashing separately from e.g. esptool or the OTA updater, run `pio run -t mergebin` from a PlatformIO console and look for the file ending with "merged.bin" in the `.pio/build` folder.

 ## OTA update